Choosing a computerized maintenance management system (CMMS) is not a simple process.

 3. How often do you update your product?

 Vendors that frequently update their solutions are aggressive to adapt to market trends and changes.
-Consider asking about the product’s evolution to get an idea of how often the vendor offers new product or feature releases.
+Consider asking about the product’s evolution or software Road Map to get an idea of how often the vendor offers new products or feature releases.

 4. What is your pricing structure?